 From the moment on their inn has been searched, the characters will have to be careful when walking the streets.
-Although Edoras offers them the opportunity to buy almost any common piece of equipment they might need, some merchants will not other injute and hards other injute and harids other injute and har be friendly towards foreigners.
+Although Edoras offers them the opportunity to buy almost any common piece of equipment they might need, some merchants will not be friendly towards foreigners.
 The guards have also been instructed to arrest the group of undesirable westerners and will jump on them if they act suspiciously.

-If the characters still have Eofrer's letter to Éowyn and Éomer and want to hand it to the former (Éomer being unavailable by now), they must first locate the princess and find a way to get close enough to her. Éowyn lives at the Princess' Hall, a large building at the last ring of Edoras ("1" on the city plan).
+If the characters still have Éofrer's letter to Éowyn and Éomer and want to hand it to the former (Éomer being unavailable by now), they must first locate the princess and find a way to get close enough to her. Éowyn lives at the Princess' Hall, a large building at the last ring of Edoras ("1" on the city plan).
 It's a rectangular structure partially built in stone laying parallel to the street and is adjactent by one of the largest fenced grass fields of the city.
 The large but austere construction is used by Éowyn and Éomer when they are in Edoras.
 The ground floor is used mostly for service and common areas such as the kitchen, pantries, warehouses and stable.
 On the first floor Éowyn and Éomer have their bedrooms.